 The same will occur for the approved expenses from the finance system to the HR system and also receiving invoices and payment of these to suppliers.
 The main issues with a manual process are that it is prone to errors and delays and has no real audit trail.

-Most businesses would have moved on a step by automating these processes rather than relying on a manual process especially if we are dealing with 10s or 100s of these forms on a daily basis which we would find in medium to large sized companies.
+Most businesses would have moved up a step by automating these processes rather than relying on a manual process especially if we are dealing with 10s or 100s of these forms on a daily basis which we would find in medium to large-sized companies.

 These automated processes would in effect mimic the manual process so you would have an automated process for extracting new and changed employee information from the HR system and delivering that to the finance system.
 You would also have a similar automated process for the new and changed data to the training system.
 This would be a separate process most likely as the data required by the Finance and Training systems would be different in structure and layout.